Hematite: Properties, Facts and Photos

 Red ochre, one of the oldest pigments on the planet, is made up primarily of hematite.
 It has been identified in cave paintings known to be at least 40,000 years old.
 Red ochre is believed to be one of the earliest powders that originates from a natural mineral.

-Traces of hematite have been found on skeletal remains that date back 12,000 years to the Neolithic Age.
+Traces of hematite have been found on skeletal remains dating back around 12,000 years, indicating the use of red ochre in Neolithic burial practices.
 More recently, it has been widely used by Native American Indians.
 Hematite was also popular during the New Age movement of the 1970s and 80s.

-Today, it's still widely used as a pigment and most of the red colours around us are composed, to some degree, of hematite.
+Today, it's still widely used as a pigment, and many red colours come from iron oxides, including hematite.

 Article Pictures